 One time a group of male and female evangelicals came to Teja Island to preach.
 They were taken to the visitors’ yard.
 Because we prisoners had nothing else to do, we went to see them.

 They began installing their guitars, basses, keyboards and drums.
 I thought: “this will be big”.
 They sang their Christian praise and worship songs.
-In the audience, we must have been about 150, out of a total of a thousand.
+In the audience, we must have been about 150, out of a total of 1000.

 They sang “Pecador, ven al dulce Jesús” in two and three voices.
 We were fascinated.
-This song was telling “come to Him”.
+This song was saying “come to Him”.
 I didn’t convert to Christianism there but that was the bridge.